pavlarsen/Final_Project/README.md

 ## SQL
 After completing the Data Preprocessing step, we loaded our tables into PosgreSQL (you can find the schema in the 'SQL' folder).
 A PostgreSQL database was created as to save all the preprocessed data intact for future reference if needed and to verify that our queries ran successfully.
 First we had to write a query to create the schema of the Database with help of the ERD.
-So for this part the table "Country Codes" was the key piece in order to have a table with a primary key ("Country_ID_Alpha") that can be referenced by other tables, in our case the preprocessed data, so for this table it was necessary to create also a csv file which can be found next to the other preprocessed documents.
+For this part, the table "Country Codes" was the key piece in order to have a table with a primary key ("Country_ID_Alpha") that can be referenced by other tables (in our case the preprocessed data).
+For this table it was necessary to create also a csv file which can be found next to the other preprocessed documents.
 Next, creating the tables that mimic the structure of the preprocessed csv files was easy enough.

 ![Captura de pantalla (1059)](https://user-images.githubusercontent.com/110573146/224176755-649df649-5297-4962-8e59-31919d551a2c.png)